Vyxal/Vyxal/contributing/README.md

 doc comments in the source code), please let us know (through an issue or in chat) so we can improve it.

-You can use either sbt or Mill as your build tool.
-See [here](BuildTools.md) for info on using sbt and Mill.
+We use the Mill build tool.
+See [Building.md](Building.md) for more information.

 If you don't know Scala but do know another language, here are some helpful guides: